Why it makes sense to pay £12 per month for thousands of bonus Avios

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 Terms apply to the offers listed on this page.
 For an explanation of our Advertising Policy, visit this page.

-Barclays and Avios have joined forces to offer an exciting and unique new banking product for British travellers and points and miles collectors.
+Barclays and Avios have joined forces to offer an exciting and unique banking product for British travellers and points and miles collectors.

-The Barclays Avios Rewards programme is the only way to earn Avios from a current account in the U.K. The new product allows members to earn 1,500 Avios every month, a valuable upgrade voucher after each year of holding the account and other benefits.
+The Barclays Avios Rewards programme is the only way to earn Avios from a current account in the U.K. The product allows members to earn 1,500 Avios every month, a valuable upgrade voucher after each year of holding the account and other benefits.

 Today, we’re taking a look at why the Barclays Avios Rewards programme is worth paying £12 per month in order to take advance of its benefits.